Newspaper In Education (NIE)

 Literacy experts believe that adults with low literacy levels lack a sufficient foundation of basic skills to function successfully in our society.

-By providing schools with newspapers, Heritage Newspapers and NIE sponsors can help turn illiteracy around when students are in their formative years.
+By providing schools with newspapers, 21st-Century Newspapers and NIE sponsors can help turn illiteracy around when students are in their formative years.
 Newspapers open the world to these students of all ages, giving them awareness and a better chance to succeed.

 Teachers use the newspapers as textbooks and supplements in areas such as reading, writing, math, science, history, economics, language arts, special education, English as a second language and more.
 The newspaper can be incorporated into nearly any classroom subject and grade level from kindergarten to adult education.